ropensci/tsbox/README.md

 A toolbox to deal with time series in R. Built around a set of converters, which **reliably** convert time series stored as`ts`, `xts`, `data.frame` or `data.table` to each other.
 Because it works, we can define a set of tools that work **identially** for each class.
-And, we can write a plot function that **just works**!
+And, we can use a plot function that **just works**!

 To install: